apache/spark/TESTING.rst

-Note that in case you have to update your backported operators or system tests (they are part of the backport packageS) you need to rebuild the packages outside of breeze and ``pip remove/pip install`` those packages in order to get them installed.
+Note that in case you have to update your backported operators or system tests (they are part of the backport packageS) you need to rebuild the packages outside of breeze and ``pip remove/pip install`` those packages to get them installed.
 This is not needed if you run system tests with ``current`` airflow version, so it is better to iterate with the system tests with the ``current`` version and fix all problems there and only afterwards run the tests with Airflow 1.10.*

-Typical session then looks as follows:
+The typical session then looks as follows:

 1. Prepare backport packages